Intelligence247/IlmQuest/apps/contracts/README.md

-# minipay-hack-tutorMint - Smart Contracts
+# IlmQuest - Smart Contracts

-This directory contains the smart contracts for minipay-hack-tutorMint, built with Hardhat and optimized for the Celo blockchain.
+This directory contains the smart contracts for IlmQuest, built with Hardhat and optimized for the Celo blockchain.

 ## 🚀 Quick Start